amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 </div>

 ## What Vim Is and Isn't
 Vim is a text editor used for editing plain text as well as code-based programs.
 It is not meant for formatting text or offering the same advanced word processing features software suites.
+This tutorial teaches how to open, edit, and save a plain text file as well as how to use more advanced command shortcuts.'

 ## Why Use Vim
 Vim offers a rich selection of keyboard-based shortcuts that make editing, inserting, deleting, and searching for specific use-cases speedy and efficient.